New year, new trends – am I right?

-Whether you take inspiration from Victoria Beckham and wear them in the form of pretty dresses or tops, or go for sweet shade tailoring a la Celine, we’re loving these candy colours.
-And it’s obvious that they’re not going anywhere anytime soon.
+Whether you take inspiration from Victoria Beckham and wear them in the form of pretty dresses or top or go for sweet shade tailoring a la Celine, we’re loving these candy colours – and it’s obvious that they’re not going anywhere anytime soon.

 2. Double Dark Denim

 That’s right, kids – double denim is back for SS18 trends thanks to designers such as Tom Ford and Nina Ricci.
-However, forget your light wash Levi’s, because this time it’s all about that indigo shade.
+However, forget your light wash Levi’s because this time it’s all about that indigo shade.
+Girl power!

 3. Trench Coats

-Ladies, there’s no need to push your AW17 trench coat to the back of your wardrobe, because you’re going to need it again for SS18.
+Ladies, FYI – there’s no need to push your AW17 trench coat to the back of your wardrobe because you’re going to need it again for SS18.

-However, this time around, trench coats have been given a serious style update.
-Alexander McQueen featured metallic-threaded rose embroidery and Margiela opted for deconstruction to create unique outfit ensembles – tres chic!
+However, this time around, trench coats have been given a serious style update; for instance, Alexander McQueen featured metallic-threaded rose embroidery and Margiela opted for deconstruction to create unique outfit ensembles – and both looks were tres chic!